xialijun0801/qfin/README.md

 ## Statistics

+*comments on the usefullness*: 5 for all roles.

 Linear regression is the most heavily tested topic in statistics.
 Unfortunately, there are not many good books on this topic (either too elementary or too advanced).
 Greene's [Econometric Analysis](http://www.amazon.com/Econometric-Analysis-7th-William-Greene/dp/0131395386) * might be an overshoot due to its length.
 Honestly, if you are able to manually calculate all outputs from R regression functions, you should be fine. (see my comments on R)

 [Analysis of Financial Time Series](http://www.amazon.com/Analysis-Financial-Time-Series-Ruey/dp/0470414359) * I personally like other books more, but this book exposes one to the most number of time series models.